Skip to main content

-The below policies and guidelines apply to all staff, faculty, students, vendors and members of our academic community who manage social media accounts on behalf of Villanova University.
-The Office of University Communication & Marketing (UCM) will monitor and conduct a periodic review of official social media accounts to ensure compliance with these policies and guidelines and to facilitate the ongoing success of social media marketing activities.
+These guidelines apply to all staff, faculty, students, vendors, and community members who manage social media accounts on behalf of Villanova University.
+The Office of University Communication & Marketing (UCM) will periodically review official accounts to ensure compliance and support the continued success of social media activities.

 Account Management